News & Events

 Currently President of The Mongolia Society, the Ambassador has a M.A. and M.Phil from Columbia University in political science and a BSFS (Bachelor of the Science of Foreign Service) from Georgetown University.
 He also has an honorary doctorate from the Mongolian National University.

-SOCIETY CELEBRATIONS
+SOCIETY REMEMBRANCES

-The Society remembers Dr. György Kara
+The Society Remembers Dr. György Kara

 October 19, 2022